 The Company enhances investor relations and communications through various channels.
-Information of the Company shall be communicated to the shareholders of the Company and the investment community mainly through the Company's financial reports (interim and annual reports), annual general meeting and other meetings that may be convened, during which the Directors and designated senior management will attend the meeting and respond to requests for information and queries from the shareholders of the Company and the investment community.
+Information of the Company shall be communicated to the shareholders of the Company and the investment community mainly through the Company's financial reports (interim and annual reports), annual general meetings of the Company and other meetings that may be convened, during which the Directors and designated senior management will attend the meeting and respond to requests for information and queries from the shareholders of the Company and the investment community.
 The Chairman of the Board and Directors will answer questions on the Company's business at the meeting.
-External auditors will also attend the annual general meeting and to answer any question if necessary.
-The Board has reviewed the implementation of the shareholders' communications policy and is satisfied that it has been effective for the Board to understand the views and opinion of the shareholders through the available channels.
+External auditors will also attend the annual general meetings of the Company and to answer any questions if necessary.
+Taking into account the enquiries from Shareholders received by the Company and raised at the annual general meeting ("AGM") of the Company held on 17 May 2023, the Board has reviewed the implementation of the shareholders' communications policy and is satisfied that it has been effective for the Board to understand the views and opinion of the shareholders through the available channels.